kipkemoimayor/JavaSwing/README.md

-# JavaSwing
+# School managment system
-simple Desktop swing application
+A  Desktop swing application
+## Setup
 You need JDK 8 or latter
 netbeans
-it is a desktop swing application with user authentication forms data mining form
+clone and extract to your local machine it is a desktop application for managing students record, Staff information to image recognition